jdc-cunningham/pi-zero-hq-cam/DEVLOG.md

 - no order/structure, can't go past 1 depth since it's harder
 - random state everywhere in menu properties

+10:35 AM

+ugh... my mind is all over the place

 ---

 12/31/2023